Aggeliki-Mentzini/Home-Credit-Default-Risk-Kaggle/README.md

 installments_payments.csv: Repayment history for prior Home Credit loans, with one row per payment (or missed payment).

 HomeCredit_columns_description.csv: Descriptions of columns in all datasets.

+NOTES

+- The XGBoost model (eXtreme Gradient Boosting) is a powerful, optimized implementation of gradient boosting, a machine learning algorithm used primarily for classification and regression tasks.
+It has become one of the most popular algorithms in data science and competitive machine learning because of its high performance, efficiency, and flexibility.